threefoldtech/jumpscale_lib/JumpscaleLib/clients/blockchain/rivine/README.md

 Out[2]: 16.7
 ```

-You can check the addresses of in your wallet
+You can check the addresses in your wallet
 ```python
 wallet.addresses
 ```